magento/knowledge-base/src/troubleshooting/general/composer-update-fail-on-adobe-commerce-incompatible-argument-type.md

 ## Issue

-A new version of symfony/console dependency (4.4.27, 4.4.28) is causing composer update to fail:
+A new version of symfony/console dependency (4.4.27, 4.4.28) is causing composer update to fail.

 <ins>Steps to reproduce</ins>:

 When you install or upgrade Adobe Commerce or run composer update the execution fails with the following error message:
-**Incompatible argument type: Required type: int.
-Actual type: string**
+*Incompatible argument type: Required type: int.
+Actual type: string*

 ## Cause